Core Rules

 2. Add dice for additional threats.
 If there’s more than one threat or consequence you’re rolling to avoid, add 1d for each additional threat.
 Feel free to suggest additional consequences to the GM for more dice!
 More consequences means more danger, but the extra dice mean you’re more likely to avoid any single threat.

 3. Add bonus dice.
-You can get +1d if an ally assists you with a setup action, if some other advantage sets you up for success, or if you’re using masterwork gear.
+You can add 1d if an ally assists you with a setup action, if some other advantage sets you up for success, or if you’re using masterwork gear.

 4. Roll the dice.
-If you have still have 0d, you must roll a single die at desperate position.
+If you have 0d, roll two dice and pick the lowest result.
 Assign a die result to each consequence you’re facing.

 Judge the results as follows: